kylefox/python-image-orientation-patch/README.md

 To be honest, I'm not sure what exactly causes this.
 There's a piece of EXIF data, "Image Orientation" that somehow gets set, and somehow causes PIL to show the image incorrectly (or perhaps correctly, depending on your view).

 This patch simply looks at the EXIF data and re-rotates it to undo the "Image Orientation" tag.  *It doesn't modify the EXIF data*.
-In fact, some quick test reveal that most EXIF data will be lost once running this script (which is not a concern of mine at the moment).
+In fact, some quick tests reveal most EXIF data will be lost once running the script (which is not a concern of mine at the moment).

 Command-line Use
 ================